oracle/learning-library/developer-library/soamp-migration/migrate-soa-app/migrate-soa-app.md

 - Discover the source SOA Suite Environment and test the source code
 - Prepare Your Source for Migration/Side-by-Side Upgrade
 - Prepare Your Target Environment
-- Test Your Target Environment
 - Transition from Old Deployment to New Deployment
-- Reconfigure Configuration Parameters and Tune in Oracle SOA Suite on Marketplace
 - Check migration was successful by testing your code in SOAMP

 ### Prerequisites